|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 The third bomb the Bettys released bombs the covered every direction the ship could turn and scored at least five hits and three near misses with 250 kg and 60 kg bombs.
 Aboard, sixteen were killed and the deck caught fire, steering was damaged and developed a 10° list to port and became dead in the water when the engine room flooded.
 At 1:32pm the crew were ordered to abandon ship.
 After the crew were safe, the damaged ship was scutteled by 4" gunfire from both destroyers and two torpedoes fired by USS Whipple (DD-217).
 At 2:20pm sank at roughly Lat 8° 51' 4.2" S Long 109° 2' 2.6"E.

 Fates of the Crew

-The crew were rescued by the escorting destroyers.
-USS Edsall rescued 117 survivors who were transferred to USS Pecos off Christmas Island then proceeded back to Fremantle.
+The surviving crew and passengers were rescued by the escorting destroyers with USS Whipple rescues 308 and USS Edsall DD-219 rescues 117.
+Afterwards, the survivors were transferred to USS Pecos off Christmas Island and returned to Fremantle.

 Langley earned two battle stars for her World War II service.
 The first for Philippine Islands Operation, 8 December 1941–6 May 1942 and the second for Netherlands East Indies Engagements, 23 January–27 February 1942.

 NavSource - USS Langley (CV-1) (formerly Jupiter (Collier #3); later AV-3) (photos)

 Everyday A Nightmare (2010) by William H. Bartsch pages 246-247 (Fremantle convoy MS-5)